micky-quansah/micky-quansah/README.md

 - Become a skilled web developer
 - Grow as a person

-### ⚡ Relevant achievement
-- Develop a website that would help solve a relevant problem in our society

 ### 🛠 Interested in:
 - Reading almost anything on hacking and network security, web development, graphics design and basically anything that has something to do about human Psychology